mlrun/mlrun/docs/index.rst

 - **Rapid deployment** of code to production pipelines
 - **Elastic scaling** of batch and real-time workloads
-- **Feature management** – ingestion, preparation, and monitoring
+- **Feature management** – ingestion, preparation and monitoring
-- **Works anywhere** – your local IDE, multi-cloud, or on-prem
+- **Works anywhere** – your local IDE, multi-cloud or on-prem

-Table Of Content
+Table of Contents
 ----------------

 .. toctree::